jm-spencer/screenlib/README.md

 Let's take a look at how the field is represented
 ![alt text](./Field.png "Labeled Field")
-Each of the cube group names are in `screen::cubeSector`,
+Each of the cube group names are in `screen::cubeSector`, and are drawn with `drawCubeGroup`
-each of the tower names are in `screen::towerPos`, and
+each of the tower names are in `screen::towerPos`, and are drawn with `drawTower`, and
-each of the scoring zone names are in `screen::zonePos`
+each of the scoring zone names are in `screen::zonePos`, and are drawn with `drawScoringZone`

 The numbers on the cube show the bit that represents them in their bitfield:
 a 0 means it's looking at bit 0: `0b0000000X`